ab77/netflix-proxy/README.md

 # netflix-proxy [![Build Status](https://travis-ci.org/ab77/netflix-proxy.svg?branch=master)](https://travis-ci.org/ab77/netflix-proxy) [![Docker Pulls](https://img.shields.io/docker/pulls/ab77/sniproxy.svg?maxAge=2592000)](https://hub.docker.com/r/ab77/sniproxy/) [![Docker Stars](https://img.shields.io/docker/stars/ab77/bind.svg?maxAge=2592000)](https://hub.docker.com/r/ab77/bind/)  [![](https://www.paypalobjects.com/en_GB/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5UUCDR8YXWERQ)
 `Docker` packaged smart DNS proxy to watch `Netflix`, `Hulu`[n2], `HBO Now` and others out of region using `BIND` and `SNIProxy`[n1].
-Bypasses [The Great Firewall](https://github.com/ab77/netflix-proxy/issues/153#issuecomment-211442063) and works for blocked sites too, such as [PornHub](http://www.pornhub.com/).
+Bypasses[n17] [The Great Firewall](https://github.com/ab77/netflix-proxy/issues/153#issuecomment-211442063) and works for blocked sites too, such as [PornHub](http://www.pornhub.com/).
 And if you happen to live in Germany and want to [watch](https://en.wikipedia.org/wiki/Blocking_of_YouTube_videos_in_Germany) YouTube like the rest of the world does, just add `googlevideo.com` to `zones.override` file and run `docker restart bind`.

 This solution will only work with devices supporting Server Name Indication (SNI)[n7] and only if they honour DNS settings.
 To test SNI, open a web browser on the device you are planning to watch content and go to [this](https://sni.velox.ch/) site (`https://sni.velox.ch/`).

+**Update January/2017**: Unblocking gizmo limited pre-launch trial http://bit.ly/2jBafcd.
+Email blackbox@belodedenko.me for PayPal sandbox credentials or use Testnet coins to activate.

-**Update August/2016**: Some providers and/or apps bypass DNS entirely, which invalidates all DNS based solutions.
+Update August/2016: Some providers and/or apps bypass DNS entirely, which invalidates all DNS based solutions.
 To participate in a free limited trial of a new unblocking service, please [register](http://eepurl.com/cb4rUv) your email and be notified when it is available (You'll need to BYO [Raspberry Pi](https://www.raspberrypi.org) or [Intel NUC](http://www.intel.com/content/www/us/en/nuc/overview.html) device).

 If you have access to a residential Internet connection in the United States with a decent up/down bandwdith and would like to have your ISP fees paid in exchange for hosting a small piece of kit, please [register](http://eepurl.com/cchiJ9) your interest and be noified when this opportunity becomes available.

-**Update June/2016**: HE TunnelBroker IPv6 endpoints are now also blocked.
+Update June/2016: HE TunnelBroker IPv6 endpoints are now also blocked.
 Your best bet now is to find a small VPS which offers native IPv6 support and which isn't yet blocked by Netflix (and keep it quiet :grimacing:).
 For other, non-IPv6 enabled services that honour DNS settings, this solution should still work fine.

-**Update March/2016**: IPv6 addresses of common hosting providers are now blocked in the same way as IPv4 (incl.
+Update March/2016: IPv6 addresses of common hosting providers are now blocked in the same way as IPv4 (incl.
 Digital Ocean and Vultr).
 Netflix could be "tagging" accounts[n11].
 Netflix and BBC iPlayer are also perfoming geo checks on their media hosts, so the relevant media domains are now proxied by default[n8].
 Please note, that proxying media delivery could increase the bandwidth bill you get from your VPS provider.
 However, since most VPS providers offer 1TB per month inclusive with each server and most home ISPs don't offer anywhere near that amount, it should be a moot point in most situations.

 Please see the [**Wiki**](https://github.com/ab77/netflix-proxy/wiki) page(s) for some common troubleshooting ideas.